Why Is My Electricity Bill So High? - A Guide To Lower Costs

 Smart Meters: A Clever Way To Keep Bills Down

 With the continued rollout of smart meters across Ireland, many providers are now offering smart tariffs with three separate kWh rates for daytime, nighttime and peak times.
-The objective is to give customers greater insight into their energy consumption habits, while also encouraging them to avail of cheaper electricity during off-peak times.
+Similar to nightsaver meters, they offer the benefit of cheaper off-peak electricity prices.

 While smart meters do away with the problem of estimated bills overcharging customers, they do come with their own issues and some customers have complained about receiving expensive electricity bills, so it's important to keep these in mind when changing to a smart tariff.